sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 the cube of the 'first' (*âdima*) from its own place.
 (The number now standing in the line of cube root is the cube root of the given number up to its last-but-one cube place from the left).
 Again apply the rule, '(placing the cube root) under the third place' etc. (provided there be more than two 'cube' places in the given number; and continue the process till all cube places are exhausted).
-This will give the (cube) root [(of the given number)](# "Cf. Â, ii.
-5 ; BrSpSi, xii.
-7; GSS, ii.
-53, 54; MSi, xv.
-9-10(i); GT, p.
+This will give the (cube) root (of the given number)[^465]; GT, p.
 13, lines 18-25; SiŚc, xiii.
 6-7; L (ASS), vv.
 28-29; GK, I, pp. 8-9, vv.
 24-25.").

+[^465]: "Cf. Â, ii.
+5 ; BrSpSi, xii.
+7; GSS, ii.
+53, 54; MSi, xv.
+9-10(i

      To illustrate this method, we find out the cube root of